JoeyMckenzie/openbrewerydb-php-client/README.md

 </div>

 (Un)official PHP bindings for the [Open Brewery DB API](https://openbrewerydb.org/).
 Open Brewery DB provides a public dataset for breweries around the world, as well as offering an API to retrieve data in various forms.
-This library provides a straight and easy-to-use PHP bindings for querying the API
+This library aims to provide straight and easy-to-use PHP bindings for querying the API.
+The library is inspired by the [Open AI client for PHP](https://github.com/openai-php/client) - please give it star as well!

  To get started, first install the package with composer:

 ```shell
 $ composer require joeymckenzie/openbrewerydb-php-client